 National Health Communication Project

 HEALTHCOMM is situated within the field of Health Communication, an interdisciplinary and expanding specialty in Spain and internationally.
 As part of the Digital Transition work program, the project aims to explore digital health communication through research studies and field interventions.
 It will leverage new technologies and data management to support educational and cybersecurity policies, and combat misinformation in digital media.
-Led by Professor Daniel Catalan Matamoros and funded by the Ministry of Science and Innovation in Spain, HEALTHCOMM brings together 30 scholars from 20 universities across 7 countries to advance health communication research, particularly in the post-COVID-19 era, from 2024 to 2028.
+Led by Professors Carlos Elias and Daniel Catalan and funded by the Ministry of Science and Innovation in Spain, HEALTHCOMM brings together 30 scholars from 20 universities across 7 countries to advance health communication research, particularly in the post-COVID-19 era, from 2024 to 2028.

 Objectives of the project